ENCA

 eNCA, also known as eNews Channel Africa, is a 24-hour television news broadcaster owned by e.tv that focuses on African stories and events.
-Launched in June 2008, the channel is South Africa's first and most-watched 24-hour news service.
+Launched in June 2008, the channel is South Africa's first and third most- watched 24-hour news service.
 The channel has covered several important South African events, including the Marikana miners' strike, which culminated in clashes with police, leading to 34 miners being killed and more than 70 injured.

 eNCA's former Chief Meteorologist Derek van Dam became the first broadcaster in South Africa to earn the American Meteorological Society's Certified Broadcast Meteorologist (CBM) designation.

 eNCA's website launched in May 2013 and passed half a million unique users in September of that year.
 It had 2.4 million unique users as of February 2017.

 Availability

 eNCA is available on DStv channel 403.

 In August 2012, the channel began testing on the Eutelsat 28A satellite, which is free-to-air across Europe.
 The channel officially launched in the region when it was added to Sky in the United Kingdom and Ireland on 20 August 2012, and subsequently closed down on 31 October 2014.